aamhegazy/Ros2_ur5e_hande/README.md

-# Mantis — Raspberry Pi 4 Unity↔ROS 2 Bridge
+# Raspberry Pi 4 Unity↔ROS 2 Bridge

 This branch (`raspberry-pi`) turns a **Raspberry Pi 4** into a lightweight ROS 2 bridge for the Mantis XR teleoperation project.
 The Pi exposes: